+Counseling Services

-Counseli ng Services Course I make ar pointme Advisen services nent wil mpletion of the assessment and orientation, complete a SEP.
-If you have completed 15 or less college units, attend Planning Session to create an Abbreviated SEP (one semester plan).
-If you have 16 or more college units completed appointment with a counselor to complete a SEP.
-For the Course Planning Session schedule and to make an apent, check out the Counseling and Advisement Center webpage, call (626) 914-8530, or stop by the Counseling and nent Center located on the second floor of the Student Services Building.
-If you are eligible for specialty counseling, inquire with the appropriate department for available SEP services.
-New students who complete the SEP compole earn an earlier registration date. ble unit dents will also be required to complete a Comprehensive SEP (multi-term plan) after completing 15 degree applica s or prior to the end of the third semester.
-The Comprehensive SEP describes student responsibilities, requirement programs, and services necessary to achieve the course of study goal.
-Career ( ic educa led Goal - For assistance in choosing an Educational Goal and/or Course of Study (major) pathway, contact the Center at (626) 914-8530 for a list of services and resources.
-To change your status from "undecided goal" to a specitional goal and/or course of study, print the Course of Study Change Form and submit it to the Admissions and office located on the first floor of the Student Services Building.
-Registra tion Appointment Date • For info tration a rmation on how registration appointments are issued and what you need to do to ensure you receive a higher regis appointment, visit the priority registration page . fication tem.
-Yo ur registration appointment date on WingSpan by clicking on "Enter Secure Area."
-You will need your Citrus Ident Number and Personal Identification Number (PIN) to access WingSpan which is the Citrus College registration sy our PIN is your birth date (example April 30, 1988 enter 043088) unless you previously changed your PIN. • Your ap pointment is valid for the date and time shown, and for any scheduled registration date and time thereafter. • on WingSpan registration date go to WingSpan and click on "Enter Secure Area." • If you ex ared to pay for your classes when you register to avoid losing your classes due to non-payment roll-out.
-Experience technical difficulties with login issues to student e-mail, WingSpan, Network, wireless access, or Black- elease visit the Student Login Guide.
-Attend tl ne First Class: It's Required! • If you e nroll in a class and miss the first meeting, the instructor may give your place to a waiting student. • If you ca annot take the class, it is your responsibility to drop your class online before the refund and or drop/withdrawal es.
-Please review the Add/Drop/Refund Deadline Dates">Add/Drop/Refund Deadline Dates on the class schedule webpage.
-Get Invo lved on Campus! to becor ng in student activities can be a rewarding component of your education.
-We offer a variety of opportunities for you ne involved with student life and create a sense of campus community. ics team Student Affairs page for information about student activities, campus clubs, and student government. us on social media.
+- After completion of the assessment and orientation, complete a SEP.
+If you have completed 15 or less college units, attend a Course Planning Session to create an Abbreviated SEP (one semester plan).
+If you have 16 or more college units completed, make an appointment with a counselor to complete a SEP.
+For the Course Planning Session schedule and to make an appointment, check out the Counseling and Advisement Center webpage, call (626) 914-8530, or stop by the Counseling and Advisement Center located on the second floor of the Student Services Building.
+If you are eligible for specialty counseling services, inquire with the appropriate department for available SEP services.
+New students who complete the SEP component will earn an earlier registration date. - New students will also be required to complete a Comprehensive SEP (multi-term plan) after completing 15 degree applicable units or prior to the end of the third semester.
+The Comprehensive SEP describes student responsibilities, requirements, courses, programs, and services necessary to achieve the course of study goal. - Undecided Goal If you have any questions regarding what Program/Course of Study or Educational Goal to select, please visit the Course of Study website to assist with your selection, or you may also make an appointment with a counselor or educational advisor in the Courseling and Advisement Center.

+Registration Appointment Date

+- View your registration appointment date online on WingSpan.
+You will need your Citrus Identification Number and Personal Identification Number (PIN) to access WingSpan which is the Citrus College registration system.
+Your PIN is your birth date (example April 30, 1988 enter 043088) unless you previously changed your PIN. - Your appointment is valid for the date and time shown, and for any scheduled registration date and time thereafter. - For information on how registration appointments are issued and what you need to do to ensure you receive a higher registration appointment, visit the priority registration page.

+Register on WingSpan

+- On your registration date register online on WingSpan. - Be prepared to pay for your classes when you register to avoid losing your classes due to non-payment drop. - If you experience technical difficulties with login issues to student e-mail, WingSpan, Network, wireless access, or Blackboard, please visit the Student Login Guide.

+Attend the First Class: It's Required!

+- If you enroll in a class and miss the first meeting, the instructor may give your place to a waiting student. - If you cannot take the class, it is your responsibility to drop your class online before the refund and or drop/withdrawal deadlines.
+Please review the Add/Drop/Refund Deadline Dates on the class schedule webpage.

+Get Involved on Campus!

+- Engaging in student activities can be a rewarding component of your education.
+We offer a variety of opportunities for you to become involved with student life and create a sense of campus community. - Get involved with your fellow Owls and join an organization, club, performing arts group, journalism, or competitive athletics team!!! - Visit the Student Affairs page for information about student activities, campus clubs, and student government. - Follow us on social media.
 Our links are on our web pages.
-We're on Facebook, Twitter and Instagram .
-Campus Center or Office of Student Life and Leadership Development to learn about upcoming activities. for fliers and posters around campus announcing upcoming events and opportunities. to Vote - Please visit the voter registration website for additional information on becoming a registered voter.
-College C catalog - Rules, Regulations and Program Information
+We're on Facebook, Twitter and Instagram. - Visit the Campus Center or Office of Student Life and Leadership Development to learn about upcoming activities. - Watch for fliers and posters around campus announcing upcoming events and opportunities. - Register to Vote Please visit the voter registration website for additional information on becoming a registered voter.

+College Catalog - Rules, Regulations and Program Information

+• Learn the rules and regulations that apply to you as well as program requirements by reviewing the College Catalog.